springernature/concourse-webhook-server/README.md

 ### How it works

-To start with it will support GitHub `push` events.
+At the moment it supports GitHub `push` events.

 When GitHub sends an event the service..
 * reads the repository and branch from the event
-* looks in Concourse for any git resources matching repo + branch
+* looks in Concourse for any active git resources matching repository and branch
 * triggers `check resource`

 #### GitHub webhook config